microsoft/Windows-driver-samples/print/autoconfig/ReadMe.md

 **Auto-configuration basics**

 Many printers ship with optional components which are not present in all versions of the printer.
-For these printers, it’s important that the driver only shows options which are enabled by the currently installed hardware.
-For example, if a stapling unit is optional for a particular printer, then the driver shouldn’t expose the stapling feature to the end user if that unit is not installed.
+For these printers, it's important that the driver only shows options which are enabled by the currently installed hardware.
+For example, if a stapling unit is optional for a particular printer, then the driver shouldn't expose the stapling feature to the end user if that unit is not installed.

 Windows auto-configuration allows a print driver to specify a mapping between driver installable options and the state of the printer as expressed through the Bidi Schema.